Pijukatel/actor-webpage-singer/README.md

 ## How it works 🎤

 1. **Scrape the webpage**.
 We grab the text from any URL you provide with Apify's [Website Content Crawler](https://apify.com/apify/website-content-crawler)
 2. **Generate the lyrics**.
-An AI rewrites the content into song lyrics.
+We use the OpenAI API to rewrite the content into song lyrics.
 3. **Create the music**.
 The lyrics get turned into a full-blown song in your chosen genre using [TopMediai](https://www.topmediai.com/)

 ## Why use this? 🤔